 - Include a summary of the main points if your submission is longer than a few pages.

-It is equally important to comment on parts of a project that are positive or offer new opportunities for local communities.
+- It is equally important to comment on parts of a proposal that are positive or offer new opportunities for local communities.

 What happens next?

 Your submission will be read by the officer preparing the Environmental Assessment Report and presented to the EPA Board.
 The proponent will be asked to provide a response to all relevant public submissions and may provide additional information (a supplement) or modify the proposal to address concerns.

 An Environmental Assessment Report will then be prepared, containing recommendations on the proposal to the EPA Board.
 These recommendations will be based on the assessment of the proponent's documentation, public submissions and other specialist advice.
 The report will include a summary of the relevant issues raised in public submissions and should allow you to see how your concerns were taken into account.